xfwang/SCNV/README.md

 Citation
 --------
-*Please cite the following article if you use BEDTools in your research*:
+*Please cite the following article if you use SCNV in your research*:
+Manuscript currently under review/revision